dovadi/dbconfig/readme.md

 # railsdbconfig

-Golang package to read the Rails database.yml file
+Golang package to read the Rails database settings

 Example